Explore Toronto by Bike!

 Bike Train: Bringing your own bike to Toronto is made easier with bike transportation services available with VIA Rail and GO Transit.
 Certain conditions and travel times apply.
 Visit BikeTrain.ca.

 Waterfront Trail: Arrive by bike.
 This cross province multi-use trail traverses Toronto’s waterfront and can connect visiting cyclists to the city and downtown area.
-The 780 km trail starts in Niagara-on-the-Lake and ends east of Cornwall at the border of the Province of Quebec, with a large portion of the trail paved and off road.
+The 780-kilometre trail starts in Niagara-on-the-Lake and ends east of Cornwall at the border of the Province of Quebec, with a large portion of the trail paved and off-road.
 Visit WaterfrontTrail.org.

 Many of Toronto’s hotels and bed and breakfasts will make special arrangements to provide guests with overnight secure indoor bike storage.
 Make sure you ask about this service when booking accommodations.